JuicerV3/OCLP_Ventura_Lenovo-Z50-70/README.md

 ![Screenshot 2567-08-31 at 09 53 23](https://github.com/user-attachments/assets/3057dadd-a696-4382-bf8b-9e586719a05c)

-# OCLP 1.5.0 - macOS Ventura 13.6.9 - Lenovo Z50-70 Type 80E7 59422137
+# OCLP 1.5.0 - macOS Ventura 13 - Lenovo Z50-70 Type 80E7

-macOS 13 Ventura is **NOT** supported **NATIVELY** for Haswell system (2013 Intel 4th-gen core cpu) if you want **STABLE** os to use please head to my other repository [OpenCore Lenovo Z50-70](https://github.com/JuicerV3/Opencore-Monterey-Z50-70).
+Keep in mind macOS 13 Ventura is **NOT NATIVELY** supported for Haswell system. this modification may cause bug glitches to an operating system.

 ```
 * I am not responsible for any damage done to your device.
 Use at your own risk.